elevels20/Group_10_Biological_Systems/Assignment5/README.md

 - **V6Adl**
 - **V6Adm**

-However, there is no information in the interactive viewer of Siibra to be found on these regions.
+However, there is no information in the interactive viewer of Siibra to be found on these regions. <br>

 **Marmoset brain:** <br>
 Some of the visual information processing regions for the marmoset are:
 - **primary visual cortex**